Companies are planning to bump pay by 3 percent on average. But that doesn’t mean we need to settle for average.

 Comparing yourself to others generally isn’t a good idea.
 We’re unique snowflakes, and all that.
-But knowing your market value is necessary when asking for a raise, so check sites like Salary.com and Payscale.com to see what other people in your position and area earn.
+But knowing your market value is a necessity when asking for a raise.
+Check sites like Salary.com and Payscale.com to see what other people in your position and area earn.

 4. Name your price.

 Once you know the going rates, you have your target salary.
-While the standard principles of negotiation would suggest starting with an inflated figure with the expectation of landing somewhere in the middle, Shapiro recommends shooting straight.
+While the standard principles of negotiation would suggest starting with an inflated figure with the expectation of landing somewhere in the middle, sometimes it pays to shoot straight.